 You can also avoid certain stocks or sectors by applying a negative screen to exclude stocks with a high dividend payout ratio (signalling lower profitability).

-The key is to find an approach that works for you and then sticking to it over the long-term.
+The key is to find an approach that works for you and then stick to it over the long term.

 Picking individual stocks is generally not recommended as a long-term investment strategy.
 There’s an overwhelming amount of academic and empirical evidence that shows why active management (stock picking and market timing) underperforms passive management (investing in low-cost index funds).